-Join Todd Perkins for an in-depth discussion in this video Handle Java errors, part of Up and Running with Java Applications.
+Join Todd Perkins for an in-depth discussion in this video Handle Java errors, part of Learning Java Applications.

 - [Voiceover] So let's look at handling errors in Java.…So here I have some code that loads a file…and closes out the FileReader.…It throws an IOException.…So we have two main ways of handling errors.…We can have the method that we're running the code in…that could possibly create an error, throw an exception…or we can handle it using a try-catch block.…So let's see what happens when our hello file is not there…because I've actually deleted the file so it's no longer…in the Package Explorer.…